 Interestingly, even though location and group have similar view shares, according to the following bar chart, only 39 reports are organized by location, compared to 355 reports organized by group.

 This finding suggests that perhaps report creators may be underutilizing results that compare locations.
 Moreover, suppose these results were made available.
 In that case, they might be popular amongst report viewers—as these reports can help viewers identify how well learners in specific locations perform or how active learners are by location.

 Here are two actions you can take away from this learning analytics blog post:

 - Encourage line managers to stay engaged by providing less-generalized, more-targeted reports about their respective team members.

 - Consider using reports comparing people in different locations.
 These reports may get more traffic than you think.

 Up Next: The Learning Program Category

-Next week we’ll start to explore the different dimensions within the Learning Program category.
-We’ve identified learning programs to be the most popular reported on category, so make sure not to miss this one.
+Next time, we’ll explore the different dimensions within the learning program category.
+We’ve identified learning programs as the most popular reported-on category, so make sure not to miss this one.
 Sign up for Watershed Insights now!

 About the author

 Subscribe to our blog